-Now that you understand the basics of a marketing approach, you need to start mapping out your business's marketing goals.
+Now that you understand the basics of a marketing strategy, you need to start mapping out your business’s marketing goals.

 First, take the time to define the following core aspects of your company:

 Think of Google.
-The brand has always been pretty transparent in communicating the key company mission — “to organize the world's information and make it universally accessible and useful.”
-This is precisely what they do, and this global idea underpins every innovation and addition across the company’s products and services.
+The brand has always been pretty transparent in communicating the key company mission—“to organize the world's information and make it universally accessible and useful.”
+They do this through a powerful search engine, and this global idea underpins every innovation and addition across the company’s products and services.

 The way your company operates